apache/sdap-nexus/tools/doms/README.md

 ### Function: `matches_to_csv(matches, csvfile)`
-Write the DOMS matches to a CSV file.
+Write the CDMS matches to a CSV file.
 Include a header of column names which are based on the group and variable names from the netCDF file.

 #### Parameters:
-- `matches` (list): the list of dictionaries containing the DOMS matches as returned from the `assemble_matches` function.
+- `matches` (list): the list of dictionaries containing the CDMS matches as returned from the `assemble_matches` function.
 - `csvfile` (str): the name of the CSV output file.

 ### Function: `get_globals(filename)`
-Write the CDMS/DOMS  global attributes to a text file.
+Write the CDMS global attributes to a text file.
 Additionally, within the file there will be a description of where all the different outputs go and how to best utlize this program.